Multi-layer Perceptron Trainability Explained via Variability

-which is the composition of $\psi_1$ to $\psi_L$ and parameterized by $(\bW,\bb)$.
-For any given parameter pair, the network maps an input $x$ to an output $F_L(x,\bW,\bb)$, which can be computed through the forward propagation:
+which is the composition of $\psi_1$ to $\psi_L$ and parameterized by the aggregated pair $(\bW,\bb)$.
+For any given parameter pair, the network maps an input $x$ to an output $F_L(x,\bW,\bb)$ that can be computed through the forward propagation: set $s_0 = x$,

-Then, $F_L(x,\bW,\bb)=s_L$ at the end.
-In the above, we set the output as $s_L$ for convenience (in most cases further operations on $s_L$ are required to generate a desired output).
-We will examine certain properties of the neural network function $F_L(x,\bW,\bb)$ as the number of hidden layers $L$ increases while the number of total parameters remains approximately a constant.